OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 • Magnetic resonance elastography (MRE): This test assesses the stiffness and severity of scarring in the liver.
 Elastography can detect stiffness of the liver caused by liver fibrosis earlier than other imaging tests.
 The test can be performed by ultrasound or MRI.

-• Upper endoscopy: A lighted flexible camera is inserted through the mouth into the upper digestive tract to view enlarged blood vessels that are at risk of bleeding because of cirrhosis.
+• Upper endoscopy: A lighted flexible camera is inserted through the mouth into the upper digestive tract to view enlarged blood vessels that are at risk of bleeding because of liver cirrhosis.

 5. Liver biopsy

-In liver biopsy, small tissue samples are taken from the liver with a needle or during a surgery.
-It is usually considered when other tests have failed to confirm a diagnosis of cirrhosis and the benefit of biopsy outweighs the risk.
-The accuracy of diagnosis of cirrhosis ranges from 80 to 100 percent, depending on the number and size of the samples and on the sampling method.
+• It is usually considered when other tests have failed to confirm a diagnosis of cirrhosis and the benefit of biopsy outweighs the risk.

 Prevention Of Liver Cirrhosis